Inception and early history

-Historically, there were two separate sections of cardiology at Washington University School of Medicine.
+Historically, there were two separate sections of cardiovascular medicine at Washington University School of Medicine.
 The earliest program in cardiology began at Barnes Hospital (BH) in 1947.
 A second cardiology program emerged at Jewish Hospital (JH) in 1969.
 Each of these programs had separate clinical training programs, and each program developed distinct research programs that gained national prominence.
-With the merger of Barnes Hospital and Jewish Hospital in 1996, to form Barnes-Jewish Hospital (BJH), the two sections of cardiology united to form the current Cardiovascular Division, with a single clinical training program.
+With the merger of Barnes Hospital and Jewish Hospital in 1996 to form Barnes-Jewish Hospital (BJH), the two sections of cardiology united to form the current Cardiovascular Division, with a single clinical training program.

 See below for historical details regarding the chiefs and acting chiefs.*

 - 1947 – 1964: Dr. John R. Smith (BH)

 - 1959 – 1973: Dr. John R. Smith and Dr. Brent Parker (Co-directors BH)